Marriage in Thailand

 Before the in-law family accepts you, they should know who you are - whether or not you are a suitable suitor.
-There is no set amount, the sum of sinsod is typically determined on the one hand by suitor's perceived wealth, and on the other hand by the “value” of the future wife.
-Her beauty, personality, background, education and other qualifications, if she is a virgin, or has got a child, and so forth.
+There is no set amount, the sum of sinsod is typically determined on the one hand by the suitor's perceived wealth, and on the other hand by the “value” of the future wife.
+Her beauty, personality, background, education, and other qualifications, if she is a virgin, or has got a child, and so forth.

 It is quite customary to negotiate the sum and terms of sinsod.
-Just bear in mind that Thais, by and large, reckon all farang (Caucasians in Thai) as rich and wealthy.
-Even though that you're probably aware of the charm and beauty, and attentive to the mindset of young Thai girls, it definitely won't hurt to tale a look into the title Thai Girls in Sexy Student Uniforms.
+Just bear in mind that Thais, by and large, reckon all farang (Caucasians in Thai) as wealthy.
+Even though that you're probably aware of the charm and beauty, and attentive to the mindset of young Thai girls, it definitely won't hurt to take a look into the title Thai Girls in Sexy Student Uniforms.

 As an aside yet practical for some fellas comment, and without any attempt to overlook the value of Thai brides, a dowry is normally waived in case of re-marriages.

 Nowadays, many parents-in-law hand the dowry back to the married couple as a wedding gift, some families do not require a dowry, and some need to keep the money.
 Traditionally, sinsod is reciprocated by the parents-in-law.
 More often than not, a part of the money is used to pay for the wedding ceremonies, parties, and other related expenses.
 Dowries or sinsod payments range from THB 50,000 to 250,000 and up, although these upper figures are rarely asked for, except the marriages amongst celebrities being motivated by the extraordinary figures to create a sensation.